-Poly(ADP-ribose) polymerase (PARP) inhibitors are a class of drugs under study for many types of cancer, including breast cancer.
+Poly(ADP-ribose) polymerase (PARP) inhibitors (such as olaparib) are a class of drugs under study for many types of cancer, including breast cancer.
 PARP is an enzyme involved in DNA repair.

 At this time, PARP inhibitors are only offered in clinical trials for people with metastatic breast cancer.
 Early findings suggest PARP inhibitors hold the most promise for people with metastatic breast cancer who have a BRCA1 or BRCA2 gene mutation .